sajed2010-me/security-tools/README.md

   - Added severity classes that can be useful for security auditors to prioritize findings.

   Thank you very much for taking the time to check out this very humble project.
+## Changelog

+- **2nd upddate (1st-tool.py - 01/04/2026)**
+   Added more improvements:
+   - Mostly user input checks to make sure URL is valid with some fun messages
+   - debugged some errors and struggled for a bit haha I will work on improving the CLI UX tomorrow and will add new features if god wills Thank you very much for taking the time to check out this very humble project.